bgamari/ghc-wiki-import/newcomers.md

 >
 >
 > If your machine has all the prerequisites, this might just work.
-Expect it all to take roughly an hour.
+Expect it all to take roughly 30 minutes.
 >
 >